 Adding extra insulation to the walls and floor of the laundry room will help reduce noise pollution in other areas of the home.
 A floor drain is also great protection for the rest of the house in the event a washer hose breaks or the washer overflows.
 An automatic shutoff valve is a wonderful addition to the laundry.
 It senses the electrical current draw from the washer and only opens the water supply when the machine is in use.

-Of course, your plumber and electrician will have specifications for the water and electrical lines to keep your laundry room up to code in your area.
+Of course, your plumber and electrician will have specifications for the water, electrical and gas lines to keep your laundry room up to code in your area.
 Always use the right type of electrical connections and never use an extension cord.
-Plan dryer placement so keep the vent hose as straight and short as possible.
-You'll have quicker and safer drying by reducing the lint accumulation.
+Plan dryer placement to keep the vent hose as straight and short as possible.
+You'll have quicker and safer drying by reducing fire risks by reducing the lint accumulation.

 Specific questions?
 Just ask here.